Myrrolinz/Computer-System-Design/nemu/README.md

 # NEMU

-NEMU(NJU Emulator) is a simple but complete full-system x86 emulator designed for teaching purpose.
+NEMU(NJU Emulator) is a simple but complete full-system emulator designed for teaching purpose.
-Small x86 programs can run under NEMU.
+Currently it supports x86, mips32, and riscv32.
+To build programs run above NEMU, refer to the [AM project](https://github.com/NJU-ProjectN/nexus-am.git).

 The main features of NEMU include
 * a small monitor with a simple debugger